 Lydian String Quartet

-Grammy-nominated musician Daniel Stepner is the first violinist for the Lydian String Quartet, replacing Wilma Smith in 1987.
-He earned his second Grammy nomination in 2005 for best small ensemble performance (with or without conductor) for his work on world-premiere recordings of retired Brandeis music professor Yehudi Wyner's "The Mirror/Passover Offerings."
-Stepner, a professor of the practice on the faculty at Brandeis, is a member of the Boston Museum Trio and concertmaster of the Handel and Haydn Society.
-During the summers, he serves as artistic director of the Aston Magna Festival in the Berkshires.
+Daniel Stepner joined the LSQ as first violinist in 1987.
+A Professor of the Practice on the faculty at Brandeis University, Mr. Stepner is also a Artistic Director of the Aston Magna Festival in the Berkshires.
 As a touring musician, he has played in 11 countries in Western Europe and the former Soviet Union, and throughout Australia and the United States.
-He has performed and recorded a wide repertoire of period and contemporary instruments.
-In addition to the Lydian String Quartet's many recordings, he has recorded chamber music by Buxtehude, Bach, Marais, Rameau, Vivaldi, Telemann, Mozart, Schubert, and Charles Ives.
-He studied with Steven Staryk in Chicago, with Nadia Boulanger in France, and with Broadus Erle at Yale.
+He has performed and recorded a wide repertoire on period and contemporary instruments.
+In addition to the Lydian String Quartet's many recordings, he has recorded chamber music by Buxtehude, Bach, Marais, Rameau, Vivaldi, Telemann, Mozart, Schubert, Charles Ives, Harold Shapero, Irving Fine, Yehudi Wyner, David Rakowski and Yu-Hui Chang.
+His recent CD releases also include the Sonatas and Partitas of J.S.
+Bach (along with his transcription of the Chromatic Fantasy and Fugue), and an album of 20th Century masterworks for solo violin, including music of Bartók, Hindemith, Ysaÿe and Perkinson.
+Stepner studied with Steven Staryk in Chicago, Nadia Boulanger in France, and Broadus Erle at Yale.

 The Lydian String Quartet on CD

 - Ludwig van Beethoven: The Late String Quartets (Centaur CRC 3212/3213/3214)

 - Boykan, Martin: String Quartet No. 3 (Albany Records TROY1196)

 - Boykan, Martin: String Quartet No. 4 (CRI CD 786)